adhearsion/adhearsion-website/views/docs/config.md

   route 'default', SimonGame
 end
 </pre>

-<h2 id="storing-configuration-in-the-environment"><a class="toclink" href="#storing-configuration-in-the-environment">Storing configuration in the environment</a></h2>
+## Storing configuration in the environment

-<p>It is considered bad practice to store sensitive data (such as database credentials or API keys) in source control, or to mix environment-specific configuration with your application's standard behaviour.
-You can read more about this philosophy as part of the <a href="http://www.12factor.net/config">twelve-factor manifesto</a>.
+It is considered bad practice to store sensitive data (such as database credentials or API keys) in source control, or to mix environment-specific configuration with your application's standard behaviour.
+You can read more about this philosophy as part of the [twelve-factor manifesto](http://www.12factor.net/config).
 Adhearsion allows you to configure any part of the core system or plugins using environment variables.
-The output from "rake config:show" includes a capitalised reference to the environment variable name corresponding to each configuration key.</p>
+The output from "rake config:show" includes a capitalised reference to the environment variable name corresponding to each configuration key.

-<p>For example, to override the punchblock username and password at runtime, you may do this:</p>
+For example, to override the punchblock username and password at runtime, you may do this:

 <pre class="terminal">
   <br/>
 AHN_PUNCHBLOCK_USERNAME=testuser AHN_PUNCHBLOCK_PASSWORD=foobar ahn start .